mautic/documentation/en/dashboard/README.md

 **Created contacts in time**
 - Show all contacts: Displays one line with all created contacts.
 - Only identified: Displays one line with only created identified contacts.
-- Only anonymous: Displays one line with only created anonymous contacts.
+- Only anonymous: Displays one line with only created visitors.
-- All identified vs anonymous: displays 2 lines with created identified and anonymous contacts.
+- All identified vs anonymous: displays 2 lines with created identified and visitors.
 - Top segments: Displays up to 6 lines with contacts added to the top 6 segments.
 If no such segment exist for the selected date range, the chart will not be displayed.
 - Top segments with Identified vs Anonymous: Displays up to 6 lines of the top 3 segments for the selected date range.
-Each segment will show 2 lines with identifed and anonymous contacts.
+Each segment will show 2 lines with identified and visitors.

 **Emails in time**
 - Only sent emails: Displays 1 line with sent emails.